Skip to main content

 • noop (default) — always returns null (anonymous); preserves current open-access behavior.

-• rbac — validates opaque tokens against a runtime-owned principal registry and returns { subject, roles } for registered principals.
+• rbac — validates opaque tokens against a runtime-owned principal registry and returns { subject, roles, groups? } for registered principals.

 • local — trusts host-validated standalone session identity, or the shared KANBAN_LITE_TOKEN / KANBAN_TOKEN API token for CLI, MCP, and bearer-authenticated HTTP calls.